Steps to Begin your Studies in the Bachelor of Design.

 More information on how to use the Enrolment Variation form is available here.

-The B-DES Peer Mentoring Program is an opportunity for new students to get in touch with later-year B-ENVS students, ask questions and share your experiences of navigating through the first few weeks of the start of your degree.
+The B-DES Peer Mentoring Program is an optional program for new students to get in touch with later-year students.

 Keep a look out for the Bachelor of Design Newsletter